Some Facts and Sources, Braille Music and Technology

 A staple we use, and from which generations of students have learned, is the Primer of Braille Music by Edward W. Jenkins, available on loan from the Music Section or for purchase from the American Printing house for the Blind.
 None of the books require that the teacher know braille, though it helps to have a thorough understanding of how the braille code differs from print music.

 Another thing music teachers with beginning students should keep in mind is that there are many activities they can do with a blind child before working on the braille reading itself.
-It is essential for the student to understand and be fluent with the the fundamentals of music, including distinguishing rhythmic values in patterns.
+It is essential for the student to understand and be fluent with the fundamentals of music, including distinguishing rhythmic values in patterns.
 It is recommended that students know the note names as letters, number in the scale, and solfege names, and start recognizing intervals.
 The introductory books outline some exercises, but the teacher can be assured he or she can fill the early lessons with plenty of activities just by drawing upon common sense and creativity.
+Many students have problems with rhythms, especially when there are different values or dotted notes in a measure.
+Clapping, marching, and creative exercises to help with proportions and pattern recognition make reading and writing music much easier in the future. and

 Enterprising musicians and students have been exploring accessible solutions that will allow for having access to printed music in the mainstream.
 These usually involve working with computer files in various formats rather than scanning.
 While there is nothing hard in the procedure of scanning, and sometimes we are lucky enough to have something come out beautifully on the first try, results will be inconsistent due to the graphical nature of music and the inability to use editing tools to make corrections that require manipulation of the visual image.
 The situation improves if the music is already in a file.